 Common law is law not contained in legislation but determined by precedents set by courts.
 The department has a responsibility under common law to ensure that reasonable steps are taken to protect students from not insignificant risks that are reasonably foreseeable.
 This duty extends to taking reasonable care to prevent students from injuring themselves, injuring others or damaging property.
 While the duty is not to provide an absolute guarantee of safety, it does require that reasonable steps be taken to protect students.
 A foreseeable risk is one that is not "far-fetched or fanciful".
 The duty of care towards students is one that rests ultimately with the department.

 Unless acting with serious and wilful misconduct, staff are not personally liable in respect of injuries sustained by students.
 In practical terms, however, the department's compliance with its duty of care is assessed on the basis of the actions and omissions of its staff.
 The department's liability for the actions of its employees is called vicarious liability.
-This long established common law principle is reinforced by the.
+This long established common law principle is reinforced by the Civil Liability Act.
 This Act requires employers to indemnify staff in relation to their negligent acts or omissions.
 The employee's right to an indemnity does not apply if the negligent act or omission arises from the serious and willful misconduct of the employee.

 To meet the department's duty of care, principals need to be able to demonstrate that systems are in place to identify risks and that once identified, precautions are taken to avoid or minimise those risks.
 The duty means that staff cannot ignore potential hazards and are required to take firm, positive action to safeguard students from those hazards.

 In matters involving violence, threatened violence (e.g. assaults, threats of assault, school invasions) and other identified risks to the safety of students, action that can be taken by staff may, depending on the circumstances, be limited.